 On or before May 1st of each calendar year, employees shall submit their requests for annual vacations, and on or before May 31st of each calendar year, the supervisor shall approve the scheduling of annual vacations for employees, subject to the work at hand.
 Holiday scheduling shall be agreed with the supervisor, and, in the event agreement cannot be reached, seniority shall be the determining factor provided the request(s) were submitted prior to May 1st.
-Requests after May 1st will be considered, subject to the work at hand, on a first-come, first-serve basis and will be responded to by the Board within fourteen (14) days of receipt of such request.
+New vacation requests or changes to existing, approved vacation after May 1st will be considered, subject to the work at hand, on a first-come, first-serve basis and will be responded to by the supervisor within fourteen (14) days of receipt of such request.
 Failure to respond to the vacation request within the time frames indicated shall constitute approval of the vacation request.